Economic policy of the Nicolás Maduro administration: Currency

 The growth in the BCV's money supply accelerated during the beginning of President Maduro's presidency, which caused more price inflation in the country.
 The money supply of the Bolivar in Venezuela increased 64% in 2014, three times faster than any other economy observed by Bloomberg at the time.
 Due to the rapidly decreasing value of the Bolivar Fuerte, Venezuelans jokingly called the currency "bolívar muerto" or "dead bolivar".

 In September 2014, the unofficial exchange rate for the Bolivar Fuerte in Cúcuta reached 100 Bs.F. per US$1.
 In May 2015, the Bolivar Fuerte lost 25% of its value in a week, with the unofficial exchange rate being at 300 Bs.F. per US$1 on 14 May and reaching 400 Bs.F. per US$1 on 21 May.
 The Bolivar Fuerte dropped sharply again in July 2015, passing 500 Bs.F. per US$1 on 3 July and 600 Bs.F. per US$1 on 9 July.
 By February 2016, the unofficial rate reached 1,000 Bs.F. per USD.

 In November 2016, the Bolivar Fuerte saw its largest monthly loss of value ever.
 The Bolivar Fuerte to United States dollar conversion rate passed the 2,000 Bs.F. per US$1 on 21 November 2016, reaching near 3,000 Bs.F. per US$1 only days after it passed the 2,000 mark.
 On 29 November 2016, the conversion rate increased to over 3,000 Bs.F. per US$1.
 In the month preceding 28 November 2016, the Bolivar Fuerte lost over 60% of its value.

 Devaluation

 In February 2016, President Maduro used his newly granted economic powers to devalue the strongest official exchange rate by 37%, that is, from 6.3 Bs.F per USD to 10 Bs.F per USD.

 National cryptocurrency

-In December 2017, Nicolas Maduro announced that Venezuela will issue an oil-backed state cryptocurrency called the 'Petro' in an attempt to shore up its struggling economy.
+In December 2017, Nicolas Maduro announced that Venezuela would issue an oil-backed state cryptocurrency called the 'Petro' in an attempt to shore up its struggling economy.
+The Petro was subsequently launched in February 2018.
+On 15 January 2024, the token was shut down, and all the remaining holdings were liquidated.